dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

 Then, three weeks after you arrive, your new roommate, who you barely know, informs you that your new apartment has bedbugs.
 At the end of June, he leaves for the [Rainbow Gathering](http://en.wikipedia.org/wiki/Rainbow_Gathering) in Montana, leaving you alone.
 You could go if you want.
 However, you don't have much desire to hang out with thousands of hippies doing fingerprints of acid until they shit themselves.
 Instead, you're interviewing for a new job and need to get your shit straight in preparation.

-> So uhh ... there's certain things that happen to me ...
-I don't think they happen to other people ...
+> So ... there's certain things that happen to me ... and I don't think they happen to other people ...

 You're a fairly quiet person, very introspective.
 And you haven't had a chance to make real friends yet.
 By real friends, I mean the kind of people you feel comfortable asking to help you deal with some serious problems.
 Problems which would would surely mean these true friends would have to be willing take on some pain in order to help you out.
 And sometimes you just don't know how to ask for help.